Author: Susan Ford BSc (Hons) Occupational Health, 2012.

 Contact urticaria occurs more rapidly than contact dermatitis.
-Following contact with the causative agent the skin releases a chemical called histamine, causing itchy wheals (skin swelling) at the site of contact.
+Following contact with the causative agent, the skin releases a chemical called histamine, causing itchy wheals (skin swelling) at the site of contact.
 These fade away within minutes to hours.

-Contact urticaria may be non-immunological due to the release of vasoactive substances; immunological, i.e. an allergy response, where IgE antibodies are involved, and where the reaction may be generalised rather than limited to the site of contact; or a reaction of uncertain mechanism.
+Contact urticaria may be non-immunological due to the release of vasoactive substances; immunological, i.e. an allergy response, where IgE antibodies are involved, and where the reaction may be generalised rather than limited to the site of contact; or a reaction of an uncertain mechanism.